Basic entanglement distillation with realistic noise: Entanglement Distillation

 \section{Entanglement Distillation}

 In this section we summarize the concept of distillation based on and extending the recurrence protocol~\cite{BennettBrassardEA96,BennettDiVincenzoEA96} and show some simple calculations based on depolarizing models focusing on how the protocols suffer if there is an imbalance in the fidelities of the input states.
+Here fidelity refers to what we call the Bell fidelity, $F := \mte{\phi}{\rho}$, between a two-qubit density operator $\rho$ and a fixed maximally entangled state $\ket{\phi} = (\ket{00} + \ket{11})/\sqrt{2}$.